 We’ve worked to provide a Client Choice pantry, meaning clients can choose which products are best for their family’s needs and personal preferences.
 This not only provides a grocery store-type experience, but it also reduces waste.
 Clients always take home a variety of products, spanning from canned fruits and vegetables, to cereals, to fresh produce, and pretty much everything in between!
 The majority of the food we distribute comes from our relationship with the Northern Illinois Food Bank (where we’re able to acquire food at approximately $.18/lb) and area businesses that donate excess product to our program, but food drives from individuals, schools, churches, and neighborhoods play an important role in feeding our neighbors as well.

 When clients have finished making their way through the pantry, volunteers then help them load the products into their car.
-If a person in need of food is unable to make it to the pantry and is considered homebound, we create boxes for those individuals that then work with RSVP Volunteers to deliver right to their door.
-Sometimes volunteers even help clients put the groceries away!
-Overall, through our pantry food distribution program alone, we serve over 1,200 Boone County residents, including dozens of new families, every single month.
+Overall, through our pantry food distribution program alone, we serve over 1,000 Boone County residents, including dozens of new families, every single month.
 Many months, especially near the end of the year, we see our numbers dramatically increase.
-It is the monetary and food donations of individuals, businesses, and foundations that ensure that families in Boone County don’t go hungry.
+It is the monetary and food donations from individuals, businesses, and foundations that ensure that families in Boone County don’t go hungry.

 The second most utilized program of our organization is our Clothing Program.
 Families can access the seasonally appropriate clothing they need during their visit to the pantry each month.
 Our clothing comes from donations from individuals from across the county.
 We separate and organize donated clothing and then allow clients to take whatever they need for the month.